ashleysi/db_project/README.md

 - **Register Pet**:
   - Users can register pets associated with their accounts.
   - Users can edit information of registered pets.
+  - Users can view their pets and all assosciated information

 - **Estimate Monthly Rent**:
   - Users can input a zipcode and the number of rooms.